cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 ---

 ## Working
 Things we can actually play!
 Yay!
+There may be small issues here and there but these are not typically game-breaking.

 ^ - Using a different Proton version. (notes will mention why)